RECAPEM

 • PMVT can not be distinguished from Tdp unless the rhythm is broken and QT prolongation is noted on baseline EKG.

-• If Tdp is recognized, appropriate administration of magnesium and correction of hypokalemia (if exists) play pivotal roles in prevention of recurrence of Tdp.
-Failure to administer magnesium infusion often leads to recurrence of the tachydysrhythmia events.
+• If Tdp is recognized, appropriate administration of magnesium and correction of hypokalemia (if exists) play pivotal roles in the prevention of recurrence of Tdp.
+Failure to administer magnesium infusion often leads to the recurrence of the tachydysrhythmia events.

 • Procainamide is the drug of choice for most stable patients with WCT.
 It is also safe in patients with (AF +WPW).
-However there are still certain conditions in the setting of VT; where “Amiodarone” is superior to procainamide.
+However, there are still certain conditions in the setting of VT; where “Amiodarone” is superior to procainamide.
 These include:

 1. VT/VF in cardiac arrest